devopstoday11/formulas-block/README.md

 This block can be extended with functions from dynamically loaded javascript files.
 See below for instructions.

+For a list of functions currently supported, see the [documentation site](https://formula.github.io/formula/docs/code/src/functions) of the formula library that this block uses.

 ## Installation

 1. This is a custom block.
 To install custom blocks, you need to join Airtable's custom blocks developer preview, by filling [this form](https://airtable.com/shrEvq5IlQqYxWkaS).